 For more ideas, read our article about how to build a TSA-friendly EDC kit.

 In addition to the items above and depending on the local laws of the area you are traveling, I always like to carry an inexpensive folding knife (<$50) in my checked bag.
-Some knives look more “aggressive” than others so I would err on the side of caution and go with a with a blade that doesn’t give the folks in positions of authority a bad vibe.
+Some knives look more “aggressive” than others so I would err on the side of caution and go with a blade that doesn’t give the folks in positions of authority a bad vibe.
 While you are at it, throw in a flashlight which can be used as a method of self-defense if you find yourself in a bad spot with no other alternatives.

 3. Electronic power